Long-billed Curlew photographed at sunset, on the dunes at Morro Strand State Beach in California.

 As one counter example, I was doing research on some wildlife issues and came upon myriad sites where members of groups like Delta Waterfowl were posting their bird photos.
 With very few exceptions, these images were cold.
 I can’t think of a better term than to say “sterile” or wanting for life.
 Some of these same photographers were also proudly displaying images of dead ducks in the typical poses … draped over shotguns, truck beds, or decoys.
 And it occurred to me that in as much as one objectifies an animal without introducing the personhood and soul of the subject, the photo isn’t “real.”
 Sure, it’s a pragmatic illustration of flight, or feathers or the physicality of the bird, dead or alive.
 But, it’s not the whole picture of the bird.
 It represents what’s “real” to the photographer in a subtle way that can’t necessarily be found as a component of the photograph.

 I’m inclined to leave my process open to all inspiration and interpretation, but with the caveat of disclosure where necessary.
 In the case of creative interpretation, fine art wildlife photography does not carry the whole burden of realism that photojournalism does.
 As such, I find myself straddling the two worlds, enraptured with the inherent “art” of what’s real, but also sometimes wanting for more realism that realism actually depicts.
-Captions, then, can be the bridge between those worlds.
+In those cases, my photos come with captions.

 Processed using Lightroom, Photoshop (textures and layers), Nik ColorEfex Pro